 The details of the case aside, the story generated headlines because of the revelation that the Department of Education had such a unit.
 None of these federal departments has responded to my requests for information about why they consider such high-powered military-style teams necessary.

 Yes, the DOE has a swat team that goes after student loan scammers.
 How long before UO gets one too?
 No idea.
 But I’m guessing that the first step will involve our VPFA telling the faculty that the cost will be “relatively minimal”.
+I assume the next step would be someone on the board to start looking into various firearms to equip their new team.
+Considering many websites similar to The Truth about Guns offers more information on firearms, they’ll probably complete their research online and keeping minimal expenditure might be a low priority.

 6/7/2013 update: Diane Dietz has the story in the RG.
 Two years ago the UO administration told us and the Oregon legislature that campus police would have a relatively minimal impact on costs.
 The ODE reported: